+What is the correlation between international crisis, war and racism?
+How are ideas of citizenship and social belonging defined during these times of crisis?
+How does this take the form of Mongolphobia and Islamophobia?
 How have Asian Americans been affected by and how have they dealt with the perpetual foreigner stereotype in American politics?
 Are they integrated today into mainstream politics or are they still marginalized during elections and scapegoated during times of international crisis?
 How has this experience been shared with Muslims and South Asians in the post-9/11 contemporary period?

-- Contemporary Asian America.
-Chapters 13, 14, and 15 - Online: "The Racial Triangulation of Asian Americans" from Politics and Society
+- Asian America, chapter 7: Citizenship - Contemporary Asian America, chapters 13-15 and 26 - Online: "The Racial Triangulation of Asian Americans" from Politics and Society

-- Group Projects for pre-Final groups

-- Week 7B Discussion
+- Week 7 Discussion

-- Week 7B Quiz
+- Week 7 Quiz

-- Note: Research Papers due at the beginning of Week 8
+- Note: Research Papers are due at the beginning of Week 8

-Week 8: Current Status in Building a Multiracial Democracy
+Current Status in Building a Multiracial Democracy

 What is the current status for Asian Americans today with regards to race relations and the building of a multiracial democracy?
 What are some key issues of internalized oppression that remain to be addressed within the Asian American community including homophobia and domestic violence?
 In times of social unrest, political crisis and natural disaster, how have Asian Americans been positioned in society?
 How have Asian Americans resisted negative portrayals and treatment, redefining their role in the building of a multiracial democracy?
 What did we learn this semester?
 Were we able to meet our expectations?
 What is the future direction for Asian American community and its role in a broader movement to create a multiracial democracy?

-- Asian America.
-Chapter 6: Family and Personal Relations and Chapter 9: Identity - Contemporary Asian America.
-Chapters 11 and 12
+- Asian America, chapter 6: Family and Personal Relations - Contemporary Asian America, chapters 11 and 12

-- Research Papers
+- Research Paper

+- Field Trip 2

 - Week 8 Discussion

 - Week 8 Quiz